 Seekers Church has been supporting FLOC since we were called into being as a faith community.
 Currently the Eyes to See, Ears to Hear peace Prayer Mission Group provides ongoing support.

 The Free Minds Book Club and Writing Workshop is a non-profit organization in Washington, D.C. that brings the tools of books and writing to incarcerated youth and formerly incarcerated youth and adults.

-Marcia Sprague volunteers regularly at Write Night and often helps with setting up the space and coordinating evenings at Seekers.
+Marcia Sprague volunteers regularly at Write Night and, during times when Write Night is in person, often helps with setting up the space and coordinating evenings at Seekers.

 The Maryland Choral Society (MCS), founded in 1971, is a community choral group dedicated to quality performance of a wide repertoire of musical styles and periods.
 A mixed chorus of approximately 40 members, MCS is based in Prince George’s County, Maryland, and has members from throughout Maryland, Washington, D.C., and Northern Virginia.

 MCS strives to be a leading force in the advocacy and enhancement of the choral arts industry, to cultivate educational opportunities, to nurture intergenerational experiences, and to create musical excellence throughout the DC/Metro region.

 The work of MCS is as much about community as it is about the chorus.
 Music is a shared language, transcending politics and economics, overcoming warfare and personal tragedy.
 Throughout history, human beings have looked to music to soothe pain and to announce great joys.
 Choral singing is one of the most powerful unifying forces known to humankind.
 In lifting our voices together in song, we cross boundaries that exist between groups of people, we learn more about each other, and we celebrate our very existence.